alvr-org/ALVR/README.md

 - Launch `ALVR.exe` (ALVR dashboard).
 The first time a setup wizard will guide you through the installation.
 - Launch ALVR on your headset.
 While the headset screen is on, click `Trust` next to the client entry (on the PC) to start streaming.
 - If you trusted a client, you can start streaming by just launching ALVR on your headset, then SteamVR or the ALVR dashboard on PC.
-- To change settings, open the dashboard on the headset with the menu button (on the left controller), change what you want and then press `Apply`.
-SteamVR will restart, so any unsaved progress will be lost.
+- To change settings, open the dashboard on the headset with a long press of the menu button (on the left controller), change what you want and then press `Restart SteamVR`.
+The current playing game could shutdown so any unsaved progress could be lost.
-- To shutdown ALVR you need to close both the ALVR window on PC and SteamVR.
+- To shutdown ALVR you need to close both the ALVR dashboard on PC and SteamVR.

 ### Notes